StrangeBeeCorp/docs/docs/thehive/administration/organizations/add-users-to-an-organization.md

 2. Locate the user you're looking for, hover over it, and select ![Eye](../../images/administration-guides/manage-organizations-eye.png).

-3. In the pane, go to the **Organizations** section, select the organizations to assign the user to, and choose their [permission profile](../../administration/profiles.md).
+3. In the drawer, go to the **Organizations** section, select the organizations to assign the user to, and choose their [permission profile](../../administration/profiles.md).

 4. Select **Confirm**.